 VLC is not supposed to be run as root.
 Sorry. – Solution

-Today i captured one tutorial using recordmydesktop utility on my backtrack and decided to view it but unfortunately backtrack 5 Linux didn’t include a good media player to do entertainment :-D when you get bored with dirty work.
+Today i captured one tutorial using recordmydesktop utility on my backtrack and decided to view it but unfortunately backtrack 5 Linux didn’t include a good media player to do entertainment 😀 when you get bored with dirty work.

 Anyways, i installed vlc using following command ;